-How you do improve your health in 2019?
+How do you improve your health in 2019?

 January 3, 2019 – I rang in 2019 with a nasty infection that knocked me for a loop.
 As I sat around at home bemoaning my fate, it gave me plenty of time to think about the coming year.
 I’m hopeful that this year will be a positive one professionally, but I confess I hadn’t given much thought to how I would improve personally in the coming year.